-- Children who spend a large amount of time in nature have far less behavioral issues.
+- Children who spend a large amount of time in nature have far fewer behavioral issues.

-- Children develop stronger problem-solving skills, resiliency, confidence, and social skills.
+- Children develop more vital problem-solving skills, resiliency, confidence, and social skills.

 - The sounds of nature shift the nervous system into a relaxed state.